 We may also seek to obtain debt or additional equity financing to meet any cash shortfalls both in the public company or our subsidiaries.
 The type, timing and terms of any financing we may select will depend on, among other things, our cash needs, the availability of other financing sources and prevailing conditions in the financial markets.
 However, there can be no assurance that we will be able to secure additional funds if needed and that, if such funds are available, the terms or conditions would be acceptable to us, especially in light of the fact that our ability to sell securities registered on our registration statement on Form S-3 will be limited until such time the market value of our voting securities held by non-affiliates is \$75 million or more.
 If we are unable to secure additional financing, a further reduction in operating expenses might need to be substantial in order for us to ensure enough liquidity to sustain our operations.
 Any equity financing would be dilutive to our stockholders.
-If we incur debt, we will likely be subject to restrictive covenants that significantly limit our operations.
-Any equity financing would be dilutive to our stockholders.
-If we sufficient funds and continue to incur losses, our ability to fund our operations, take advantage of strategic opportunities, or otherwise respond to competitive pressures will be significantly limited.
+If we incur debt, we will likely be subject to restrictive covenants that significantly limit our operating flexibility and require us to encumber our assets.
+If we fail to raise sufficient funds and continue to incur losses, our ability to fund our operations, take advantage of strategic opportunities, or otherwise respond to competitive pressures will be significantly limited.
 Any of the above limitations could force us to significantly curtail or cease our operations, and you could lose all of your investment in our common stock.
-These circumstances have raised substantial doubt about our ability to continue as a going concern, and continued cash losses may risk our status as a going concern.
-Our consolidated financial statements do not include any adjustments that might be necessary should we be unable to continue as a going concern.
+These circumstances have raised substantial doubt about our ability to continue as a going concern, and continue as a going concern.

-Our independent registered public accounting firm has expressed doubt about our ability to continue as a going concern.
+Our independent registered public accounting firm has expressed doubt about our ability to continue as a goingconcern.